Southern Illinois: Interstate freeways

-Southern Illinois has 4 major interstate freeways that connect with Missouri, Indiana, and Kentucky.
+Southern Illinois has four major interstate freeways that connect with Missouri, Indiana, and Kentucky.
 Depending on the definition of Little Egypt's boundaries, there are four interstates in the region.
 I-57 is the main north–south freeway through Southern Illinois.
 It runs through the center of the area.
 South of Marion is the western terminus of I-24.
 It runs southeast, crossing into Paducah, Kentucky near Metropolis.
 South of its junction with I-24, I-57 bends to the southwest and crosses into Missouri near Illinois' southernmost point by Cairo.
 I-70 runs east–west from St. Louis to central Indiana.
 I-64 runs east–west from St. Louis to southern Indiana.
 It is cosigned with I-57 for a short stretch at Mt.
 Vernon.
-I-57 is responsible for much of the growth found around the city of Marion.